grthomson/cmcscraper/README.md

 Currently hard-coded for certain currency pairs, this could easily be modified to work for arbitrary high-volume pairs.

-Note that this is an exercise in scraping - the same results could be achieved more simply using the .json API
+Note that this is an exercise in scraping - the same results could be achieved more simply using the API (and Python .json support)

 ![Sample visualization](https://github.com/grthomson/cmcscraper/blob/master/figure_1.png)